How to make an ironing board cover

 In just a few steps and with basic sewing skills, you can easily create your own ironing board cover with your favorite fabric.
 It is even possible by hand sewing, in case you don’t have a sewing machine.
 We recommend using a 100 % mid-weight cotton fabric.
 Please pre-wash your fabric before to get out all the industrial dust and smell and to prevent a later shrinkage.
 The size of the fabric depends on the size of your ironing board.
 For a board that is about 44” long, you need a 1 ½” long fabric.

-**This post may contain affiliate links of brands I love.
+**This post may contain affiliate links of brands we love.
 Please read our disclosure for details.**

 Supplies you need: